 Early May, we traveled to Remer, MN for a gun fitting.
 Never heard of Remer?
 Me neither.
 Remer is home of Big Foot ~ and no ~ we did not spot a real Sasquatch.
 Unless you count the many cut outs.

 We took advantage of the situation and turned it into a mini vacation.
 As soon as Brad's gun fitting was done, we headed across the State to the North Shore of Lake Superior.
-Destination Cave Point Lodge.
+Destination Cove Point Lodge.
 Our room was small, but oh so close to the lake!

 We opened the windows whenever we were in the room and listened to the gentle waves.
 Day and night.
 Nothing like being shwoooshed to sleep :))